 There may be other MDLs formed against other Zantac manufacturers and distributors.
 Things are still in early stages.

 There is no way to predict.
 But settlements are not expected for at least a couple of years, if not longer.
-Currently, the court is scheduled to select bellwether cases for trial in May of 2021.
+Currently, bellwether trials are expected to begin in 2023.

 Zantac was recalled relatively recently, only in September of 2019.
 Many victims are still unaware that Zantac may have caused their cancer.
 Law firms are in the process of informing the general public about their legal options and gathering clients.